alexmorozov/templated-docs/README.rst

 .. image:: https://github.com/alexmorozov/templated-docs/raw/master/docs/generated-document.png

 For more examples, see the ``examples/`` subfolder in the repository.
-Extensive documentation is available at https://templated-docs.readthedocs.io.
+More detailed documentation is available on https://templated-docs.readthedocs.io.

 Credits
 ---------